hlship/threaded-conversation/README.md

 `(queue $Quip for $NPC as $Precedence)` is the predicate for actually queueing a quip.

-## Avoiding Talking Heads
+## Breaking Up Queued Quips

-Reading a series of plain alternating quotations can quickly become dull.
+Reading a series of plain alternating sequence of quotations can quickly become dull.
 An effective way to break up such monotony is to insert a short description, to describe a minor action, or even to convey important non-verbal information, either between two parts of an exchange or in the middle of one character's monologue.

-When TC prints the reply for a second quip in the same tick, it queries the predicate `(avoid talking heads for $Quip)` with the second quip, before outputting the quip's reply.
+When TC prints the reply for a second quip in the same tick, it queries the predicate `(beat $Quip)` with the second quip, before outputting the quip's reply.
 This is used to create a bridge between the two quips so they don't run together.

-The default implementation is just `(beat $Quip)`.

-A quip can override this, to provide a custom bridge; often this is some randomly generated output related to the NPC discussing the quip.

-For example:
+By default, a beat simply outputs `A moment passes.` and a paragraph break, but this can be overridden easily enough:

 ```
-(avoid talking heads for $)
+(beat $)
-    (conversation partner #barmaid)
+    (conversation partner #doctor-who)
-    The bar maid pauses for a moment,
+    The Doctor pulls his sonic screwdriver from a pocket of his jacket, and waves it about for a moment.
+    He seems
     (select)
-        scrubbing at a particularly stubborn stain on the table
-    (or)
-        sweeping a few crumbs into the hem of her skirt
-    (or)
-        leaning wearily on the table to take a deep breath
+        satisified (or) confused (or) alarmed (or) irritated
     (at random)
-    , before continuing.
+    with its readings, then replaces it in his jacket.
+    (par)
 ```

+Providing a beat is a good chance to inject some character into the conversation.

 ## (reset conversation partner)